pyodide/pyodide/docs/development/building-packages-using-recipe.md

 6. Remove old patches with `rm packages/<package-name>/patches/*`.
 7. Use `git format-patch <version-tag> -o packages/<package-name>/patches/` to generate new patch files.

-### Upstream your patches!

-Please create PRs or issues to discuss with the package maintainers to try to find ways to include your patches into the package.
-Many package maintainers are very receptive to including Pyodide-related patches and they reduce future maintenance work for us.

 ### The package build pipeline